polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-pre-2.0/conceptual/runtime/primitives.md

-- `DigestItem`: A type which must be able to encode one of a number of "hard-wired" alternatives relevant to consensus and change-tracking as well as any number of "soft-coded" variants, relevant to specific modules within the runtime.
+- `DigestItem`: A type which must be able to encode one of a number of "hard-wired" alternatives relevant to consensus and change-tracking as well as any number of "soft-coded" variants, relevant to specific pallets within the runtime.

 - `Digest`: A series of DigestItems.
 This encodes all information that is relevant for a light-client to have on hand within the block.